MicrosoftDocs/security/ciso-workshop/the-ciso-workshop.md

 The workshop videos (about 4 hours total) and slides (link to PDF) are organized into these discussions:

--	**Introduction and Overview** of the CISO Workshop
+-	**[Introduction and Overview](the-ciso-workshop.md)** of the CISO Workshop
 -	**[Part A - Key Context and Fundamentals](the-ciso-workshop-videos.md#part-a---key-context-and-fundamentals)**
      - **[Trends impacting security](the-ciso-workshop-videos.md#threat-environment-and-trends)** from the threat environment, technology, and business transformations
      - **[Evolution of security roles and responsibilities,](the-ciso-workshop-videos.md#roles--responsibilities)** including key best practices and trends to monitor
-     - **[Recommended strategy](the-ciso-workshop-videos.md#strategy-and-recommended-initiatives)** and strategic initiatives to improve your program: the role of Zero Trust in strategy, the (low) cost for attackers to purchasebuy tools and passwords, learnings on getting reliable information, and a business analysis of ransomware attacks.
+     - **[Recommended strategy](the-ciso-workshop-videos.md#strategy-and-recommended-initiatives)** and strategic initiatives to improve your program: the role of Zero Trust in strategy, the (low) cost for attackers to buy tools and passwords, learnings on getting reliable information, and a business analysis of ransomware attacks.
 -	**[Part B - Business Alignment](the-ciso-workshop-videos.md#part-b---business-alignment)**
     -	**[Engaging business leaders on security](the-ciso-workshop-videos.md#engaging-business-leaders-on-security)** – guidance to have a conversation in the language of leaders to explain security, key metrics to measure success of a program, and how to get support for security goals.
     -	**[Risk Insights](the-ciso-workshop-videos.md#risk-insights)** – Discusses the dual mission of security to reduce risk to the organization and enable business goals, shares tips on aligning security business goals and business risk, and shares insights on the types of attacker motivations organization’s face.